If you’re looking for a reliable DIY guide for starting an LLC in New Jersey, look no further.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
-Or, if you’d rather start your New Jersey LLC on your own, you can use a national registered agent service to cover your agent duties.
+Or, if you’d rather start your LLC in NJ on your own, you can use a national registered agent service to cover your agent duties.

 During the life of your LLC you may, at some point, need to change your registered agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing registered agent resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to administrative dissolution.